ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Endpoints**:

 - A **cluster endpoint** (also known as a **writer endpoint**) for an Aurora DB cluster simply connects to the current primary DB instance for that DB cluster.
 This endpoint can perform write operations in the database such as DDL statements.
-- **Reader endpoint** receives read requests.
-Auto scaling can be configured to extend these reader endpoints when read requests increase.
+- **Reader endpoint** receives read requests. **Auto scaling** can be configured to extend these reader endpoints when read requests increase.
+If the cluster contains one or more Aurora Replicas, the reader endpoint **load-balances** each connection request among the Aurora Replicas.
-- **Custom endpoints** can be configured to perform analytical queries.
+- **Custom endpoints** can be configured to perform **analytical queries.**

 Aurora **Multi-Master** can specify all nodes as read-write instances for high-availability and immediate failover.